-15.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder, Climate Change and Impact on Looked After Children
+15.4 Other implications (where significant - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder and Looked after Children)

 The council declared a Climate Emergency in 2019 through a motion at full council.
 The council's current investments continue to contribute towards the green agenda through supporting renewable energy schemes across the UK - notably, external advise is that one part of the portfolio generates twice the amount of energy to power the borough of Thurrock each year.
 Part of the budget surplus had previously been allocated to supporting climate change but, with the budget pressures the council now faces, this, along with other such allocations, has been centralised back into a general reserve to support the budget in this year and next.